- Bond Counsel

 David Cholst is a partner in the Tax Department and has been with Chapman and Cutler LLP since 1983.

 David provides tax advice relating to tax-exempt bonds.
-He represents governmental issuers, underwriters, and outside bond counsel in all matters relating to tax exempt bonds.
+He represents 501(c)(3) organizations, governmental issuers, underwriters, and counsel in virtually all matters relating to tax exempt bonds.
 His governmental clients include large and small municipalities.
-He provides advice concerning tax increment financings, advance refundings, structured investments, derivative products, output facilities, voluntary closing agreements, and defense of IRS audits of tax-exempt bonds.
+He provides advice with respect to 501(c)(3) financings, tax increment financings, advance refundings, structured investments, derivative products, output facilities, voluntary closing agreements, and defense of IRS audits of tax-exempt bonds.
 He is recognized as one of the nation’s leading authorities in matters relating to arbitrage.
 David was a member of the Advisory Committee on Tax-Exempt and Government Entities (ACT) from 2009 through 2012, providing feedback to the Internal Revenue Service, and was also a past member of the Steering Committee for the Bond Attorneys Workshop and member of the faculty of the National Association of Bond Lawyers (NABL) Tax and Securities Law Institute in most years 1989 – 2015.
-He participated in and led a variety of comment projects of the American Bar Association (ABA) and NABL, including on matters relating to working capital financings, SLGS, derivate products, opinions, and Circular 230.
+He participated in and led a variety of comment projects of the American Bar Association (ABA) and NABL, including on matters relating to political subdivisions, working capital financings, SLGS, derivate products, opinions, and Circular 230.

 David has extensive computer experience and designed much of the software used by Chapman and Cutler for computations relating to municipal bonds.